Van Security: 8 Systems Rated for UK Trades (2026) featured image

 • Huge physical deterrence.
 Visible cylinder on the door

-• Can reduce van insurance premiums significantly
+• Can cut van insurance premiums by 5-15%

 • Mobile fitting services available nationwide